wuquanyao/build-a-better-web-together/serialize-engines.md

 func main() {
 	iris.Config.Charset = "UTF-8" // this is the default, you don't have to set it manually

-	myString := "this is just a simple string which you can already render with ctx.Write"
+	myString := "this is just a simple string which you can also render with ctx.Writef"

 	iris.Get("/", func(ctx *iris.Context) {
 		ctx.Text(iris.StatusOK, myString)